 GM Intrusion: Cardcaptors are especially weak against theft.
 Cards might also choose to stop listening until it is convinced to come out and play again.

 Pick one other PC.
 This character knows about at least one other Card.
-Whether they fear the magic you might one day possess, want to manipulate your increasing knowledge and insight, or have strong personal feelings for you is up to them.
+Whether they fear the magic you might one day possess, want to manipulate your increasing knowledge and insight, or have strong personal feelings for you (in whatever way they choose) is up to them.
 Knowledge on the Card might be nothing but rumor, and not necessarily from a reliable source.

 - Additional Equipment: